-\etitle{Descriptive Profiling} A central role of these data agents is to act as descriptive interpreters that generate metadata or dataset profiles to facilitate accessibility.
-Within this role, existing approaches can be broadly divided into two categories.
+\etitle{Descriptive Profiling.} A central role of these data agents is to act as descriptive interpreters that generate metadata or dataset profiles to facilitate accessibility.
+Within this role, existing approaches can be broadly divided into two categories:

-\ptitle{Prompt-Based Profiling.} The first category is prompt-based profiling, where dataset or table descriptions are generated directly through carefully designed prompts.
-Representative work such as AutoDDG~\cite{zhang2025autoddg} adopts general-purpose prompting strategies that integrate both statistical and semantic profiling information, enabling large language models to produce concise and informative dataset-level summaries while reducing the manual effort required for documentation.
-Subsequent works extend this paradigm through domain-specific prompting, for example, in ecological metadata harvesting~\cite{lu2025flexible} or metadata validation for scientific papers~\cite{alyafeai2025mole}, where tailored instructions improve consistency and compliance.
-More advanced prompting strategies have been explored for semantic profiling, with Cocoon~\cite{huang2024cocoon} generating interpretable semantic views of tables, and customizable profiling for code data~\cite{thorat2025llm} leveraging programming-language concepts to capture domain-sensitive properties.
+\ptitle{Prompt-Based Profiling.} Representative work such as AutoDDG~\cite{zhang2025autoddg} integrates statistical and semantic information in prompts to create informative dataset summaries.
+This paradigm is extended by others using domain-specific prompts for ecological metadata harvesting~\cite{lu2025flexible} or scientific paper validation~\cite{alyafeai2025mole}.
+More advanced prompting strategies are used for semantic profiling, such as generating interpretable semantic views~\cite{huang2024cocoon} or customizable profiling for code data~\cite{thorat2025llm}.

-\ptitle{Hybrid Retrieval Integration.} To enhance retrieval effectiveness across diverse query types, the second method adopts a hybrid approach that integrates diverse retrieval techniques, which grounds LLM outputs in repository-level signals to improve robustness and relevance.
-Pneuma~\cite{balaka2025pneuma} exemplifies this paradigm by combining LLM-based tabular representation with retrieval mechanisms in an end-to-end system, enabling profiling that is not only descriptive but also retrieval-aware.
+\ptitle{Hybrid Retrieval Integration.} The hybrid approach integrates retrieval to ground LLM outputs in repository-level signals, improving robustness and relevance.
+For example, Pneuma~\cite{balaka2025pneuma} combines LLM-based tabular representation with retrieval mechanisms for retrieval-aware profiling.

-\etitle{Semantic Annotation for Schema.} Another prominent role of L1 data agents is to serve as annotators who assign semantic types, roles, or labels to schema elements.
+\etitle{Semantic Annotation for Schema.} Data agents are also deployed to serve as annotators, assigning semantic types, roles, or labels to schema elements.